 Today’s cookie is another example of how beating the eggs can make a shiny cookie; and it’s also representative of just how much chocolate you can shove into one cookie!
 I wasn’t sure this recipe would work, but it did.
-Just make sure you chill the batter, otherwise it will be too thin to scoop up into balls.
+Just make sure you chill the batter (or let it cool), otherwise it will be too thin to scoop up into balls.
 Since these cookies are mostly chocolate, I recommend using the best.
 If you live near me, check H.E.B. because they are having a blow-out sale on Scharffen Berger and selling 6 oz blocks for $2.50.
 Come to think of it, I’m mad at myself for not just buying them all up yesterday.

 And here’s another thing I’ve been meaning to tell you.
 I’ve stopped melting chocolate in the microwave.
 Directions saying “melt chocolate over a pan of barely simmering water” used to sound like a pain, and I’d always melt chocolate in the microwave instead.
 But what I realized was the only pain was figuring out which bowl fits over which saucepan.
 Once you’ve found the perfect size metal bowl to fit over your saucepan, melting chocolate over barely simmering water is much less stressful than melting it in the microwave.
 First off, there’s less chance of it seizing.
 And second, you don’t have to stop and stir every 30 seconds.
 You can go about your business while the chocolate gently melts.
 And finally, once you are done melting the chocolate (which always seems smoother and happier having been melted this way), you can dump the boiling water into sink and over dirty spoons or something else with gunk on it.
 All of the above applies only to people who for one reason or another are resistant to buying a double boiler.
 I am, because I hate buying something when I know I can build it.
 Here’s my contraption.
 I’d say the bowl is about an inch from the simmering (barely) water.
 Please excuse my dirty stove.